Flash: A Hybrid Private Inference Protocol for Deep CNNs with High Accuracy and Low Latency on CPU: Training with Polynomial Activation

-In Flash, deep CNN models are trained using a nonlinear activation function $f(x) = x^2+x$.
-The intuition behind using $x^2+x$ as the activation function is illustrated in Fig.~\ref{fig:relu}.
+In Flash, deep CNN models are trained using a nonlinear activation function $f(x) = x^2+x$, as proposed in \cite{ali2020polynomial}. \ignore{\fixme{In addition to the advantages in accuracy over $x^2$}, t}The intuition behind using $x^2+x$ as the activation function is illustrated in Fig.~\ref{fig:relu}.
 We note that $2\times\mathrm{ReLU}(x)$, or $2\times\max(0,x)$\footnote{The scaling factor 2 can be cancelled by making the weights and biases half in the linear layer.}, can be represented as $|x|+x$ and that $|x|$ is similar to $x^2$ in the range $(-1+\epsilon, 1+\epsilon)$ for small $\epsilon > 0$.
 This implies that ReLU can be approximated as $x^2+x$ if the activation inputs are distributed around 0, more specifically in the range of $(-1+\epsilon, 1+\epsilon)$.

-Based on this observation, the proposed methodology to train deep CNN models is structured as follows.
-Initially, we construct networks employing all-ReLU to achieve high inference accuracy.
+While \cite{ali2020polynomial} exploits $x^2+x$ to train simpler networks, Flash introduces a new training strategy for constructing deep CNN models. \ignore{Based on this observation, the proposed methodology to train deep CNN models is structured as follows.} Initially, we construct networks employing all-ReLU to achieve high inference accuracy.
 In these networks, batch normalization (BN) layers are placed between convolution and ReLU to normalize the convolution output values before they enter the activation function.
 These models are trained, establishing our baseline (see Table~\ref{table:accuracy}).

 \ignore{\ignore{Subsequently, we replace all ReLUs in the baseline model with $x^2+x$ functions, and we assess the distribution of activation inputs for each polynomial layer by conducting inferences using the dataset.
 We then investigate an appropriate scale factor to counteract the potential quadratic explosion of values as they traverse the extensive depth of the network.
 Despite BN allowing values beyond the [-1, 1] range, these values experience an exponential amplification, even after passage through just 2-3 polynomial layers.
 This surge in internal values renders the neural network untrainable, let alone the complete loss of the task performance achieved with ReLUs.
 Our observation revealed that by applying suitable scale factors to each BN output, it becomes viable to train and use the polynomial models.
 Scale factors around 0.1-0.2 suffice for relatively shallow neural networks such as AlexNet and VGG-11.
 However, for deeper networks like ResNet-32, much smaller values—less than 0.02—need to be employed to ensure their convergence.}}